ItsJamie9494/peter-alert/README.md

-# albania
+# Peter Alert

-> A GTK4 recreation of the Albanian Virus joke
+> A GTK4 recreation of the peter alert joke